chuchunf/leetcode-scala-3/src/main/scala/bucketsort/bucketsort.md

 # Bucket Sort

-Bucket sort (bin sort) **distributes the elements into buckets**, then **buckets is sorted individually**, either as a already sorted array or using same/different sorting algorithms.
+Bucket sort (bin sort) **distributes the elements into buckets**, then **buckets is sorted individually**, either as an already sorted array or using same/different sorting algorithms.

 Bucket sort is useful when elements are **uniformly distributed over a range** => **Duplicates (based on frequency)** could be distributed into **Buckets**